How to ge a better spouse or partner

 Beyond that, I’m assuming that you’ve already filtered out unsuitable or even abusive partners.

-So now that you're embarking on a long-term partnership, join me to discover the key secrets of a happy relationship…
+So now that you're embarking on a long-term partnership, join me to discover my best tips for a healthy relationship…

 The way you give and receive attention is THE most important factor in an intimate relationship.
 Without this, I can assure you your relationship will die!